"So, you can understand how love must be

 The Witcher

 Woodland Fox or a "regular son of a whore," both titles fit me equally well.
-I became a warrior at a young age, but I grew up on a farm; Aen Seidhe did not farm, we learned that from humans.
+I became a warrior at a young age, but I grew up on a farm.
+Aen Seidhe did not natively farm, we learned that from humans.
 From coexistence.
 Why did I forsake that for hopeless bloodshed?
 Well, for one, dh'oine burnt the farmhouse down.
 I always longed to return to the agrarian life, deep down, but that wasn't my story.
 Perhaps I was just born to sow violence instead of seeds.Canon

 Corvo Attano